google/j2cl/transpiler/javatests/com/google/j2cl/transpiler/readable/README.md

     and each Comparable.$markImplementor(...) was not stripped, even though they are not called.
 See cl/103587701 for a repro case and a deeper investigation of the cause.
-- Fix "redefined varaible" error with bridge method creation in "bridgemethodsreturn".
+- Fix "redefined variable" error with bridge method creation in "bridgemethodsreturn".

 ## Tracking Closure warning issues